gpratte/texastoc-v2/README.md

 Choose the branch from the github list of branches to see the readme for that branch.

-## Current Branch: 32-run-tests-with-coverage
+## Current Branch: 33-sonar-fixes

-Run the tests with coverage.
-In IntelliJ I was able to run the application JUnit tests with coverage but the integration cucumber tests did not measure the coverage.
+Added the sonar lint plugin to IntelliJ and fix the problems identified in the sonar analysis